Best Dremel For Modelling, & Miniatures

 But, but very heavy duty or very detail orientated work may be better carried out with another type of tool, such as a higher powered tool, or, a very precise or non powered tool.

-The type of material (i.e. plastic, metal, wood, paper, clay, and so on), and how thick or heavy duty it is, can matter.
+The type of material (i.e. plastic, metal, wood, paper, clay, and so on), and how thick or heavy duty it is, can matter when deciding on the type of tool to use.

 A Dremel is a rotary tool that operates with a spinning bit/accessory, and they are generally designed for lighter duty DIY type work.